AsherDeVries/pub-quiz/README.md

 ## Architecture

-The clients primarily use websocket connections for all communication.
-HTTP requests are only used for retrieving data from the MongoDB backend.
+HTTP requests are used for static data, websockets connections for dynamic data. this way static data like team names or questions can be cached during a quiz night or round. since dynamic data changes during a round or quiz night caching it isn’t useful enough.
+For example if the team names aren’t cached the scoreboard would keep refreshing the team names even though they haven’t changed during the quiz night.

 ![Quizzer_Architecture](./attachments/Quizzer_Architecture.png)